apchavan/apchavan/README.md

 <p align="left">

-- I have a major background in computer science, with deep passion for programming, and gaming...
+- I'm a Software Engineer having major background in computer science with passion for programming, and gaming...

 - My programming tech stack/tools :